Docy Child

 Preparing for a ISO 9001 audit

+Preparing for an ISO 9001 audit is made easy with TrustCloud!
 If you’ve been through an ISO 9001 audit before, you are well aware of how tedious and time-consuming it can be for your team and yourself.
-If you haven’t, we want you to close your eyes, go to your happy place… and then imagine it being slowly filled with spreadsheets from floor to ceiling.

 The People

 After you’ve made the decision to pursue an ISO 9001 attestation, here’s something to keep in mind when drafting your audit preparation strategy.
-You may want to create a taskforce of employees from the quality and IT team, with support from team members familiar enough with your technical systems.
-Having an executive or manager own this process with the team will also be hugely beneficial.
+Create a taskforce of employees from the quality and IT teams, with support from team members familiar enough with your technical systems.
+Having an executive or manager own this process with the team is also beneficial.

 The Process

 The first thing you may want to do is examine ISO 9001’s ten clauses and determine which are applicable to your business.
-The following five steps will guide you in this process, but this can feel like an overwhelming decision, and while you can certainly do it by yourself, give us a call if you’d like some help — it’s what we do day in, day out.
+The following five steps will guide you through this process.
+Contact the TrustCloud team to help you with this process.

 Step 1: Understanding the Audit Process

-Before we dive into the details around preparing for an ISO 9001 audit, let’s take a step back and start by outlining the three stages that make up the ISO 9001 certification process itself.
+While preparing for an ISO 9001 audit, let’s start by outlining the three stages that make up the ISO 9001 certification process.
 Keeping this broader view in mind will save you time and help you better structure your preparation.

 Stage 1

-In stage 1, the auditor you selected will review your QMS, typically on-site, to determine if mandatory requirements are being met, and whether the management system is good enough to proceed to stage 2.
+In stage 1, the selected auditor will review your QMS, typically on-site, to determine if mandatory requirements are being met and whether the management system is good enough to proceed to stage 2.

 Stage 2

-In order to satisfy the auditor’s needs, it’s imperative that documentation is both complete and accurate.
-The source of any documented information must be identified and verified, documents must be written with integrity, and documentation has to be easily accessible and retrievable for audit purposes.
-At the end of the day, you want your auditor to come to the same conclusion about the state and health of your quality program as you would.
-It’s your job to help them come to that conclusion.
+In order to satisfy the auditor’s needs, it’s imperative that documentation be both complete and accurate.
+The source of any documented information is identified and verified; documents are written with integrity, and documentation is easily accessible and retrievable for audit purposes.
+It is important to get an auditor to come to the same conclusion about the state and health of your information security program as you do.
+You can help them come to that conclusion.

 Stage 3

 Once the first two stages are completed, you can now apply for certification.
-This process can be facilitated by your auditor, who will assist in submitting your QMS files to a formally accredited certification body.
+An auditor assists in submitting your QMS files to a formally accredited certification body.
 You can find a list of reputable certification bodies in the ANAB directory.

 However, the ISO 9001 process doesn’t end when you obtain your certification.
-To maintain your certification, you must go through surveillance audits every year, in order to ensure that you’re continually improving and adhering to your quality protocols, rather than letting them stagnate.
+To maintain your certification, you must go through surveillance audits every year, ensuring that you’re continually improving and adhering to your information security protocols.
 Additionally, the certification itself is only valid for three years!

 Understanding the certification process is important as it helps you gauge the continual effort you need to put into maintaining compliance.

-You now understand the level of commitment, time and dedication required to implement and manage an effective QMS program.
-Now that you know what you are in for you can start to gauge your level of readiness.
+As you understand the level of commitment, time, and dedication required to implement and manage an effective QMS program, you can start gauging your level of readiness.

 Step 2: Take an Inventory

-A good starting point is to take stock of your resources and team.
+Step two is to take stock of your resources and team.
 Given the level of effort required to become ISO 9001 compliant, it is important that knowledgeable team members lead the effort.
-If your team doesn’t have the right skill set, you may want to consider hiring people with the appropriate expertise.
-In fact, having the right people in place is a key requirement to demonstrate compliance with clause 7.2, which dictates that your QMS must be managed by competent, properly trained employees.
+If your team doesn’t have the right skill set, you can consider hiring people with the appropriate expertise.

-Once an experienced team is in place, you’ll need to create an inventory of your business, systems, and assets, and map those to the control requirements outlined in ISO 9001’s ten clauses and Annex A. You can generally do this in one of two ways:
+Now you can create an inventory of your business, systems, and assets and map those to the control requirements outlined in ISO 9001’s ten clauses and Annex A. You can generally do this in one of two ways:

 DIY